 Will you take Medicare or Medicare Supplements as insurance?

-No, I will not be able to file Medicare, and unfortunately, before a Medicare recipient can attend my clinic Medicare requires you to sign a waiver, stating that you will not seek any reimbursement for any of my services, because I am opting out of Medicare as of 1/1/15.
+No, I will not be able to file Medicare, and unfortunately, before a Medicare recipient can attend my clinic Medicare requires you to sign a waiver, stating that you will not seek any reimbursement for any of my services, because I opted out of Medicare as of 1/1/15.

 But Medicare patients with Advantage Plans may be able to seek reimbursement from their Advantage insurance providers for most services.